Stratio/crossdata/README.md

 This will create 3 archives: Meta.tokens, MetaLexer.java and MetaParser.java in the com.stratio.sdh.meta.generated package as pom.xml is configured to do it automatically.

-2.- Now it's ready to be runned and here we have two methods:
+2.- Now it's ready to be runned and here we have three methods:

 	- Maven: mvn exec:java -Dexec.mainClass="com.stratio.sdh.meta.MetaTest"
 	- Alternativelly, mvn exec:java -Dexec.mainClass="com.stratio.sdh.meta.ui.shell.server.Metash"